Droem19/tip-tracker/README.md

 ## GitHub Actions Deploy
 The workflow at `.github/workflows/deploy.yml` deploys on pushes to `main` and can also be run manually.

 The workflow installs dependencies with `pnpm install --frozen-lockfile`, then runs `pnpm run github-action-deploy`.
+That deploy script runs a read-only Biome check, typechecks the workspace, builds the UI, and deploys the CDK stack.
 Commit `pnpm-lock.yaml` after dependency changes so CI can install reproducibly.